zengelan/eks-workshop/content/040_shiftleft/220_configurejenkins/010locatejenkins.md

 When logged in to your AWS account, navigate to EC2 in the US-WEST-2 (Oregon) region:

 ![Jenkins Instance](/images/mfe/findjenkins1.png?classes=border,shadow)
-You will find two EC2 t2.micro instances created in this region.
-One will have a name that refers to Cloud9 (Amazon's web-based Integrated Development Environmen) and one other without a name.
-The one without a name is your Jenkins instance, which you can verify by the name of the security group (which will refer to Jenkins).
+You will find EC2 t2.micro instance created in this region with the name jenkins-instance.

 **Locate and record the public IP address for you Jenkins instance (it will be different from the IP address below):**